 Can you freeze mascarpone cheese?
-This is a question I often get and the good news is, it can be frozen provided it is done properly.
+This is a question I often get and the good news is, yes, it can be frozen provided it is done properly.

-I am going to share in this post, the ins and outs of freezing mascarpone cheese for future use, including how to do it properly and how to use it once it's thawed.
+You will find in this post, the ins and outs of freezing mascarpone cheese for future use, including how to do it properly and how to use it once it's thawed.
 Follow these tips and you will never have to waste any leftover mascarpone cheese anymore.

 Mascarpone cheese is widely used to make many delicious desserts, the most common ones being tiramisu, cheesecakes and mousses.